Azure-Samples/compute-dotnet-manage-virtual-machines-with-network-in-parallel/README.md

 extensions:
 - services: Compute
 - platforms: dotnet
+description: "Create a virtual network with two Subnets - frontend and backend."
 ---

 # Getting started on managing virtual machines within subnets in parallel in C# #

- Create a virtual network with two Subnets � frontend and backend Frontend allows HTTP in and denies Internet out Backend denies Internet in and Internet out
+ Create a virtual network with two Subnets - frontend and backend Frontend allows HTTP in and denies Internet out Backend denies Internet in and Internet out
  Create m Linux virtual machines in the frontend